lindsaykwardell/lindsaykwardell/content/posts/2017-10-16-invitation.md

   - The Folly of Wizards
   - Wizards
   - Writing
-excerpt: Images.
+snippet: Images.
 Thoughts.
 Word and emotions, cascading over each other again and again.
 It had only been one week, but Lindin was already certain that being a Watcher was going to drive him mad.
 ---
 Images.
 Thoughts.
 Word and emotions, cascading over each other again and again.
 It had only been one week, but Lindin was already certain that being a Watcher was going to drive him mad.